MovingBlocks/TempDoc/GSOC.md

 The sooner you contact us the better!
 As mentioned above, [set up your environment](Dev-Setup), browse through our [Issue Tracker](https://github.com/MovingBlocks/Terasology/issues?labels=&page=1&state=open) and get your hands on some minor fixes or a simple module.

-If you have any questions don't hesitate to enter #terasology on freenode.
+If you have any questions don't hesitate to enter #terasology on [Freenode IRC](https://webchat.freenode.net) or post a thread in our [forum](http://forum.movingblocks.net/forum).

 If you need a more step-by-step guide:
-* Check our [forums](forums.movingblocks.net), look at the source code and read the available guidelines
+* Check our [main site](http://forum.movingblocks.net), look at the source code and read the available guidelines
 * Pick an idea that you think is interesting from the ideas list or come up with your own idea.
 * Get familiar with what exactly GSoC is!
 We can provide you with some information to get started, and most of the time give you some feedback, but its still *you* working out an idea.
 * Write a draft proposal about what you want to do or introduce yourself in the forums.
 We are open to review what your plans are.